Global Transfer Pricing Firm – Transfer Pricing Experts – India, Dubai, UAE, USA

 Adherence with conditions prescribed for QFZ from time to time is critical, as failure to meet such conditions would result in entity ceasing to be QFZ for the said tax period and following 4 tax periods.
 Hence transfer pricing compliance between QFZ and related parties is crucial.

-Malaysia TP Rules
+Malaysia Transfer Pricing Rules

 Malaysia has replaced its existing Transfer Pricing rules with the New TP Rules, and this would be effective for the YA 2023 onwards.
 Additionally, a minimum TP documentation (TPD) template has been published for persons who do not meet the thresholds prescribed for detailed TPD.
 The Income Tax (APA) Rules 2023 have also been issued which replace the 2012 Rules.
 In the attached alert we have summarized the key aspects in relation to the new TP & APA Rules.